 - Use double-bag vacuum bags and HEPA filters.

-- Use a dehumidifier in damp places of the home like the basement.
+- Use a dehumidifier in damp places like basements.

-- Keep your pet out of your bedroom and off of furniture.
+- Keep pets out of the bedroom and off of furniture.

 - Vacuum often or remove rugs.